 Aggressive people want to control and dominate.
 If you react by being defensive or frightened, you give the aggressor more power.

 A simple and powerful way to change this dynamic is to put the spotlight back on the challenging individual by asking questions.

 Response: ‘Have you given me detailed instructions how to write it?’

-Aggressor: ‘You are so stupid, I better do it myself’
+Aggressor: ‘You are absolutely incompetent, I better do it myself’

 Keep your questions constructive.

 Be firm on the outside with the aggressor but have compassion with him inside, because only a very disempowered and insecure person would bully or intimidate others.

 “When people don’t like themselves very much, they have to make up for it.
 The classic bully was actually a victim first.” ~Tom Hiddleston.

 Often bullies are victims themselves.
 Someone who is angry is someone who doesn’t know how to handle their suffering.
 They are the first victim of their suffering, and you are actually the second victim.
 A bully or a tyrant feels separate, unloved or unworthy.
 The main reason they attack or disempower others is that they are trying to feel better about themselves.